 Caseville Blue Sky Theater

 Blue Sky operated from 1950 – 1977.
-Surrounded by farmland it offered summer nighttime movies for 300.
-Faced with a decline in attendance the drive-in showed “blue films” in the 1970s.
-Remains of this theater were evident until about 2010 when landowners removed the last of the speaker stands and cement footings.
+Surrounded by farmland, it offered summer nighttime movies for 300 cars.
+Faced with a decline in attendance, the drive-in showed “blue films” in the 1970s.
+Remains of this theater were evident until about 2010, when landowners removed the last of the speaker stands and cement footings.
 All that remains is a small pile of rubble east of Gott’s Corners on Kinde Road.
 Soon that will be gone too.

-Bad Axe Drive-In Hung In Until the 1980s
+Bad Axe Drive-In Hung on Until the 1980s

 M-53 opened in 1953 and ran until 1988.
 I recall bringing a bunch of friends from college at Michigan State to the Drive-In.
 Only to meet the same bunch friends of we hung within East Lansing.
+The movie ticket prices were economical for a bunch of college students on a budget.
 Located just west of town, its 400 spaces drew folks from all over the county.
 Today the site is occupied by DTE Energy Offices.

 Hi-Way Drive-In near Sandusky